A Typical Day Teaching In Japan

 Native English Teachers who received a full contract renewal can transfer to another school in the Amity network.
 A branch school transfer requires another one-year commitment.

 Project Trainers aid in opening new schools.
-They also teach prospective student lessons to build student enrollment, help with marketing the new school, teach set lessons and help train and support new Native English Teachers.
+While working at the new school, they are responsible for teaching prospective student lessons to build student enrollment, helping with marketing the new school, teaching set lessons and helping train and support new Native English Teachers.
+Project Trainers also aid in the development and design of i Lessons for the Practical Course.

 Area Trainers support the Native English Teachers throughout their career with Amity.
 They plan and conduct both Initial Training and Follow-Up Training, help with curriculum development and training teachers for new classes, as well as providing emotional support to Native English Teachers.